Ukraine peace deal falters as rebels show no sign of surrender

 The Ukrainian defence ministry said gunmen on motorcycles fired on an army checkpoint between Donetsk and Slaviansk shortly after dark on Sunday.
 The troops returned fire, wounding one attacker and capturing two, it said.

-Ukraine announced an "anti-terrorist" operation to retake rebel-held territory earlier this month, but that modest effort largely collapsed in disarray when a column of paratroops surrendered rifle parts and some armoured vehicles to a separatist crowd.
+Ukraine announced an "anti-terrorist" operation to retake rebel-held territory last week, but that modest effort largely collapsed in disarray when a column of paratroops surrendered rifle parts and some armoured vehicles to a separatist crowd.

 Kiev has declared an "Easter truce", though it is far from clear it could muster any real force if it tried.
 The army is ill-equipped, untested and untrained for domestic operations, while the government in Kiev doubts the loyalty of the police.